 WordPress provides users with a framework that is extremely flexible and scalable, making it almost infinitely extensible.
 One of the core principles of the WordPress philosophy (apart from developing it as an Open Source project), is to keep the core code as light and fast as possible while providing a rich framework that allows the growing community of WordPress software developers and web designers to keep expanding what WordPress can do with applications that enhance its core functionality (called Plugins) and flexible web design templates (called Themes) that allow you to instantly change the look and feel of your entire website in just a few mouse clicks.

-(WordPress site owners have instant access to thousands of professional themes for free!)
+(WordPress site owners can instantly access thousands of professional themes for free!)

 What all of this means, is that you don’t have to spend thousands of $$$ on web development and web design costs.
-You can start building a web presence with a basic, simple WordPress site, and then get almost anything you need done by adding a few of the tens of thousands of WordPress plugins available, or change the look of your website or blog as often as you want to with WordPress Themes.
+You can start building a web presence with a basic, simple WordPress site, and then get almost anything you want done by adding a few of the tens of thousands of WordPress plugins available, or completely change the design of your site as often as you want with WordPress Themes.

-(Access thousands of WordPress plugins that can extend the functionality of your website for free)
+(Access thousands of plugins and enhance the functionality of your website for free)